 David B. Glover, PhD

 I research how disciplined practice trains perception.
-I help universities, doctoral students, and practitioner communities turn embodied expertise into rigorous scholarship.
+I work with universities, research centers, doctoral students, and practitioner communities to turn embodied expertise into rigorous scholarship and applied insight.

 My work bridges scholarly theory and practitioner-based inquiry, drawing on ecological approaches to learning to understand adaptation, perceptual refinement, and adaptive expertise in complex, real-world environments.
 Rather than separating theory and practice, I treat practice as inquiry and theory as a means of clarifying, testing, and refining what practice makes possible.